 As of 2024, 28 states and the U.S. territory of Guam are right-to-work states.
 The remaining states still allow employers to require union membership.
 But many states, such as California, have used state laws to replace the benefits of collective bargaining, ensuring all workers receive equal representation in employment contracts.

 Practice Area Notes

 Labor laws vary from state to state.
 Federal law regulates how certain industries allow employees to organize.
 Independent contractors and workers in federal employment and management cannot form unions.
 Public service workers, such as police and firefighters, have other employment issues.
 They need their own bargaining arrangements with the city or county that employs them.

 Related Practice Areas

-- Employment Law: Labor law sets standards for employer and employee conduct in the workplace and can play a major role in many employment law cases.
+- Employment Law: Labor law sets standards for employer and employee conduct in the workplace.
+It plays a major role in many employment law cases.

-- Wage and Benefit Law: Wage and benefit cases often look to labor law to determine the relevant minimum wage.
+- Wage and Benefits Law: Wage and benefits cases often look to labor law to determine the relevant minimum wage.

-- Education Law: Teachers, along with other public sector employees, are much more likely to be union members than other professions.
+- Education Law: Teachers and other public sector employees are much more likely to be union members than other professions.
 Contracts negotiated with teachers' unions often have a major impact on education policy.

 Get Legal Advice